flinder/flinder.github.io/cv/cv.md

 Service and Teaching
 -------------------

+President of the Graduate Association in Political Science at Penn State.

-Reviewer: American Sociological Review, Legislative Studies Quarterly
+Reviewer: American Sociological Review, Legislative Studies Quarterly.

-Workshops: Introduction to UNIX Command Line and PSU High Performance Computing (BDSS IGERT 2015), Introduction to Python (BDSS IGERT 2014)
+Workshops: Introduction to UNIX Command Line and PSU High Performance Computing (BDSS IGERT 2015), Introduction to Python (BDSS IGERT 2014).